 - the care label says to sponge wash it and hang dry. but I have used a washer and dryer every week to wash it for the past 3 months and it’s still as good as new.

 The weighted vest was one of the first things we got for our son.
 It was a recommendation from his OT.
 It helps to calm him down, stay focused and it gives me a break from hug duty.
-Don’t get me wrong, I mean I love giving him hugs but sometimes the frequency just gets too much also, the tightness of the hugs can get exhausting and painful.
-I have also put this in a washer and dryer every other week for a year now and it’s still as good as new.
+Don’t get me wrong, I mean I love giving him hugs.
+Sometimes the frequency just gets too much also, the tightness of the hugs can get exhausting and painful.
+I have also put this in a washer and dryer every other week for a year now.
+It’s still as good as new.
 The downside of weighted vests is that you should make sure that your child only wears it for a short time and take it off.
 If you want full day use then remove the weights.

 Ok, I understand that the list seems to have a lot of weighted items.
 But I promise I’m getting to the last one.
 If your child is sensory seeking you will definitely find yourself; shopping for a lot of weighted products.
 Right now I’m looking for weighted pants to deal with other sensory issues.
 But that’s a story for another day.
 Now weighted blankets and weighted lap pads have the same function.
 It’s just that the lap pad is portable and easier to carry around and use when sitting.
 The lap pad is the school’s favorite because it helps my son stay calm and focused.
 Most importantly it helps him to sit for longer periods of time on his desk.
 It’s easy care as you can machine wash it and tumble dry on low heat.